Darryl Milburn: Professional career

-Milburn was selected in the ninth round (213th overall) of the 1991 NFL Draft by the Detroit Lions.
-He received a contract on July 11, but was released on August 19.
-Shortly afterwards, he was re-signed to the practice roster.
-Milburn spent the majority of the season there before receiving promotion for the final two matches, against the Green Bay Packers and Buffalo Bills.
-He appeared in both games, and also in their first playoff match against the Dallas Cowboys; he was inactive for the second, a loss to the Washington Redskins, due to a hamstring injury.
-Milburn became an unprotected free agent after the season, and was later waived on August 25, 1992.
+Milburn was selected in the ninth round (213th overall) of the 1991 NFL draft by the Detroit Lions.
+He received a contract on July 11 but was released on August 19.
+Shortly thereafter, he was re-signed to the practice roster.
+Milburn spent the majority of the season there before receiving promotion for the final two games against the Green Bay Packers and Buffalo Bills.
+He appeared in both games and also in their first playoff match-up against the Dallas Cowboys; he was inactive for the second, a loss to the Washington Redskins, due to a hamstring injury.
+Milburn became an unprotected free agent after the season and was later waived on August 25, 1992.

-In September 1992, Milburn was added to the practice roster of the Toronto Argonauts of the Canadian Football League (CFL).
+In September 1992, Milburn was added to the practice roster of the Toronto Argonauts of the CFL.
 He was later activated and made his CFL debut on his 24th birthday, appearing in the Argonauts' loss to the Winnipeg Blue Bombers.
 Following the game, Milburn was placed on the injury list; he did not appear in any further games for Toronto that season.

-Milburn was released by Toronto at the start of July 1993, and afterwards returned as a member of the practice roster.
-After their defense allowed 55 points in week seven against the BC Lions, Milburn was promoted to the active roster and made starter in an attempt to improve the team.
+Milburn was released by Toronto at the start of July 1993 and afterwards returned as a member of the practice roster.
+After the Toronto defense allowed 55 points in week seven against the BC Lions, Milburn was promoted to the active roster and was made a starter in an attempt to improve the team.
 After having appeared in four games, he was released on October 1.
 Milburn finished his stint at Toronto with five total games played, nine tackles, including three for-loss, and one sack.
 His salary with the team was $60,000.

-Milburn was signed by the New Orleans Saints in 1994, but was waived on July 16.
-Afterwards, he was claimed by the Arizona Cardinals.
-He was waived by them on August 23.
-Milburn joined the Anaheim Piranhas of the Arena Football League (AFL) in 1996, after spending a year out of football, and became one of their top linemen, helping them lead the league in sacks.
+Milburn was signed by the New Orleans Saints in 1994 but was waived on July 16.
+Afterwards, he was claimed by the Arizona Cardinals but was again waived on August 23.
+Milburn joined the Anaheim Piranhas of the Arena Football League (AFL) in 1996, after spending a year out of football.
+He became one of their top linemen, helping the team lead the league in sacks.
 While appearing in all 14 games for the Piranhas, who reached the AFL playoffs, he posted seven sacks, made two pass deflections, recovered a fumble, and also caught two receptions for 36 yards and a touchdown.
 He appeared in one game for Anaheim in 1997 before being placed on injured reserve, having made one tackle and one reception for four yards.
 After the Piranhas folded, Milburn was selected by the Tampa Bay Storm in the AFL dispersal draft.
 He was placed on the injured reserve list prior to the regular season, however, and was released in December 1998.